robintrayler/SIELO_procedures/chemistry/collagen_isolation.md

 ## Steps

 ### Preparation
 1. Weigh about 3.0 mg of powdered bioapatite into 1.5 mL micro centrifuge tubes. **Label the tubes with the sample name**.
+    * Record the sample weights in your lab notebook.
     * If working with larger samples (> 4 mg) use a larger glass or plastic tube.
 2. Store with the tubes closed until ready to demineralize.